aleacy0908/Algorithms-Portfolio/README.md

 ## Testing Algorithm Implementations

-All the algorithms I implemented contain main methods to test if the algorithm works as intended.
+To run all algorithm tests at once, run Main.java (Warning: Will take time to complete).
+Otherwise to run tests for specific algorithms, go to that algorithm and run its main method.

 The time it takes for an algorithm to execute will be reported to the console in nanoseconds.

 The entire repository should be cloned to make it easier to test any algorithm using a .txt document within the resources folder.
 Some algorithms also utilise previous algorithms I implemented.

 ## Deployment